shangobashi/hookforge/README.md

 All rights reserved.

-Made by Shango Bashi for BlueLabs, 2026.
+Made by Shango Bashi for ISSALABS, 2026.